Neel Dutt: Early life

 Neel Dutt was born on 7 March 1979 in Kolkata.
 His parents are Anjan Dutt and Chanda Dutt.
 Anjan, an actor and filmmaker, is also a prolific musician from the 1990s scene of modern Bengali music.
 Chanda is a retired English teacher at St. Augustine's Day School, Kolkata.

 As an infant, Dutt's first school was Mr. Pires Private School.
 Later, he moved to middle school at Seventh Day Adventist School, Kolkata.
 Following his high school education at St. Augustine's Day School, he studied English literature at Asutosh College, Kolkata.
 He completed his master's degree in English literature from the University of Calcutta in 2002.

 Early career

 Dutt was still in middle school when his father started writing songs in Bengali in 1993.
 That was when he first began to accompany him on the guitar.
 The two went on to become the first father-son musician duo in modern Bengali music.
 Playing the guitar professionally with his father from the age of 13 was his first experience in live music as well as studio sessions.
 From the end of 1993, the duo started performing live and they toured extensively.
-He received his first Gold Disc from HMV for their first album, Shuntey Ki chao, which released in 1995.
+He received his first Gold Disc from His Master's Voice for their first album, Shuntey Ki chao, which released in 1995.